Wellbeing can be affected by all manner of different things, for example: diet and lifestyle, workplace pressures and personal relationships.

 Many charities require trustees to help with the running of their organisations.
 The work is almost always unpaid, however ordinarily reasonable expenses are reimbursed.
 For further information, see the government website.

-This fact sheet was last reviewed on 13 September 2021.
+This page was last reviewed on 13 September 2021.